day8/re-frame/README.md

 Best to imagine this process as a pipeline of 3 functions.
-Each function takes data from the previous step, and produces data for the next step.
+Each function takes data from the previous step, and produces (derived!) data for the next step.
 In the next diagram, the three functions are marked (f1, f2, f3).
-The unmarked nodes are data, produced by one step, to be input to the following step.
+The unmarked nodes are derived data, produced by one step, to be input to the following step.
 Hiccup, VDOM and DOM are all various forms of HTML markup (in our world that's data).